-The wind angle was another parameter of the model having an unexpected impact on the resulting landscape development in the ViSTA_M17 model.
-While it is known that certain landforms can only be reproduced in models by multidirectional winds (e.g., star dunes (Courrech du Pont, 2015)), the wind direction should have little influence on the sediment transport rate with all other things equal.
-However, the wind direction was observed in the ViSTA_GrAM model to influence the sediment transport rate, where winds from east or west (0°-60°/180°-240° in the model) produced less sediment transport than winds from north or south (90°-150°/270°-330°) as indicated in the elevation models shown in Fig. A2.
-Both of these wind orientations returned widely different distribution of sediment after only a 5-year simulation (Fig. A2).
-East-west winds produced isolated dunes of 5 m in width and had an accumulation of sediments along the borders where the wind enters the grid, while north-south winds produced evenly distributed ridges across the grid.
-Since all simulations all had the same windspeed and starting surface characteristics (7.5 m s-1 windspeed and a 5 m s-1 threshold with an initially random sediment height), it was surprising to observe the difference in sediment transport and sediment distribution.
+The wind angle was another parameter of the model having an unexpected impact on the resulting landscape development in the ViSTA\M17 model.
+While it is known that certain landforms can only be reproduced in models by multidirectional winds (e.g., star dunes; Courrech du Pont, 2015), the wind direction should have little influence on the sediment transport rate with all other things equal.
+However, the wind direction was observed in the ViSTA\GrAM model to influence the sediment transport rate, whereby winds from the east or west ( $0-60^\circ$ , $180-240^\circ$ in the model) produced less sediment transport than winds from the north or south ( $90-150^\circ$ , $270-330^\circ$ ), as indicated in the elevation models shown in Fig. A2.
+Both of these wind orientations returned widely different distributions of sediment after only a 5year simulation (Fig. A2).
+East-west winds produced isolated dunes of 5 m width and had an accumulation of sediments along the borders where the wind enters the grid, while north-south winds produced evenly distributed ridges across the grid.
+Since all simulations had the same wind speed and starting surface characteristics $(7.5 \text{ m s}^{-1} \text{ wind speed and a})$ $5 \,\mathrm{m \, s^{-1}}$ threshold with an initially random sediment height), it was surprising to observe the difference in sediment transport and sediment distribution.
 A solution to this resulting problem in the model has yet to be found, but we speculate that the problem comes from the wind partitioning and subsequent calculation of the sediment deposition pathway.
 To permit a comparison of the tested simulations in this study, the wind angle was kept constant at 120° to limit the border effects on the sediment distribution.